python-ellar/ellar/README.md

 applications.
 Whether you're building web services, APIs, or full-fledged web applications, Ellar offers a high level of abstraction and powerful features to streamline your development process.

-Ellar provides developers with the flexibility to embrace both Object-Oriented Programming (OOP) and Functional Programming (FP) paradigms.
+Ellar allows developers to embrace both Object-Oriented Programming (OOP) and Functional Programming (FP) paradigms.
-It is built on top of Starlette, a renowned ASGI toolkit, ensuring robust asynchronous request handling capabilities.
+It is built on top of Starlette, a renowned ASGI toolkit, ensuring robust asynchronous request-handling capabilities.

 ## **Key Features**